redphx/better-xcloud/README.md

 | Safari                                 | ❓       | ❌               | ❓   |
 | [Hermit](https://hermit.chimbori.com)  | ❌       | ⚠️<sup>(1)</sup> | ❌   |

+Don't see your browser in the table?
+If it supports Tampermonkey/Userscript then the answer is likely **"YES"**.

 <sup>1</sup> NOT RECOMMENDED at the moment since its Userscript implementation is not working properly.
 Non-network related features (skip splash video, video settings...) still work.
 It's still my favorite app to play xCloud on because it's lightweight, supports both custom User-Agent and Userscript (premium features, only $1.99 for Userscript feature or $7.99 if you want both) without having to install anything else.
 I built **Better xCloud** just so I could use it with Hermit.

 ## FAQ